btzr-io/scrapz/README.md

 [type] [category] ['subcategory'] [...]
 ```

-- Type: the first tag represent what kind of content are you publishing ?
+- Type: the first tag represent what kind of content are you publishing.
 - category: the second tag rpresent a category of the content type.
 - subcategory: the third tag represents a subcategory of the previous tag asigned.
 You can use more than one tag for this.